TarikGul/jsonrpsee-external-tests/README.md

 - state
 - system

-Currently Author is not complete as some of the tests are causing type issues with substrate (I am not testing them correctly).

-Also `state.call`, and `state.traceBlock` both need a rework.
+`state.call`, and `state.traceBlock` both need a rework and are currently disabled.

 This readme is subject to changes as it is a rough draft.